Exclusive: Oil crash 'not permanent,' Mexico sticks to output, investment plans

 She also said there were no plans to suspend expensive infrastructure projects including the new $8 billion Dos Bocas oil refinery currently under construction and a top priority for Lopez Obrador, who has repeatedly said he wants to wean Mexico off of imported fuels.

-Heavily indebted Pemex, which is teetering on the edge of a fresh downgrade by credit rating agencies, has suffered 15 consecutive years of falling crude output despite relatively low lifting costs in its mostly offshore portfolio of projects.
+Heavily indebted Pemex has suffered 15 consecutive years of falling crude output despite relatively low lifting costs in its mostly offshore portfolio of projects.
 Its current crude production is more than 1.7 million barrels per day.

+Later on Friday, Fitch Ratings downgraded Pemex’s credit rating due to what it described in a statement as “the company’s limited flexibility to navigate the downturn in the oil and gas industry.”

 Mexico’s national electricity company CFE will follow a similar tack, she added.